aymanxdev/aymanxdev/README.md

 👨‍💻 I’m looking to collaborate on React, Python or any interesting projects
 📚 Published two peer-reviewed articles on AI and Blockchain technology and cryptography
 🐈  🐶  🐹  🐿  I love pets!
-🙋‍♂️ Currently looking for a full-time job in London
-🌏 Brainstorming web application ideas for social good and sustainability
+🙋‍♂️ Currently looking for a full-time job in London - please send me an email to tell you more about myself 🌏 Brainstorming web application ideas for social good and sustainability